The Fourth State: Plot

 Onjegin is allowed to meet Paul and tells him he will be sent to jail while waiting for his trial, which is seven months away.
 Paul is sent to the prison known as "Little Chechnya" due to the large number of Chechen people held captive there.
 Paul is attacked and beaten up by an inmate but is saved by and taken under the wings of Aslan (Mark Ivanir) who serves as the leader of the Chechens.
 In a conversation Aslan tells Paul that he knew his father, Norbert Jensen (Björn von der Wellen).
 During the following days Aslan tells Paul about how Norbert interviewed him, how his and several of the terrorists in the prison lost their families in the invasion and how he became a terrorist.
 Aslan also teaches Paul about the relationship between oil, terrorism and money.

 One night Aslan is taken out and beaten by the guards.
 Aslan suspects a prison snitch is informing the prison commander (Merab Ninidze).
 Aslan finds the snitch and Paul is forced to watch as the inmates kill him.
 Aslan is then taken away and murdered.
 Paul decides to sign a contract that will have him expelled to Germany in exchange for him declaring having been treated fairly by the authorities.
 Paul is driven away but when he realizes he is not being taken to the airport he jumps out from the car and outruns his guards.

 Paul then meets with Dima and is hunted down by the authorities.
 He later finds out that Katja is alive and was tricked by authorities to trap him in a plot to get him arrested.
 He confronts Onjegin with evidence he retrieves from his flat belonging to his late father about authorities' plot to hide secrets behind the start of Chechnya's war.
 Onjegin arranges for him to leave the country using his money and contacts – he bids farewell to Katja and upon landing in Germany he watches the live feed on the TV about Onjegin's assassination.

 Cast

 Production

 Dennis Gansel got the basic idea for the film after the broadcast of Das Phantom, and Gansel mentioned that they have a similar theme.
 The film was shot in Berlin and Ukraine.
 A few scenes were shot in Moscow, and a fake script was presented to the authorities to get permits without problems due to the political nature of the actual script.
 The editor was Jochen Retter who edited several of director Dennis Gansel's previous short films as well as his debut film Das Phantom and Before the Fall.
-The film is the fifth collaboration between Gansel and actor Max Riemelt who has starred in every one of Gansel's feature films since Mädchen, Mädchen.
+The film is the fifth and as of 2024 the final collaboration between Gansel and actor Max Riemelt who had starred in every one of Gansel's feature films since Mädchen, Mädchen.
 Gansel stated that the film Three Days of the Condor was an influence for him while making the film.